ShaftHQ/SHAFT_ENGINE/README.md

 - Supports test execution on Linux, Windows, Mac, Android, and iOS.
 - Supports remote, unattended, parallel, cloud, and dockerized test execution using a native selenium grid or Zalenium.
 - Can be easily integrated with all Continuous Integration, and DevOps solutions like Jenkins, GitHub Actions, or BitBucket.
+- Regularly updated with the latest stable versions from all included dependencies.

 ### SHAFT_ENGINE Capabilities Map:
 <img src="src/main/resources/images/map.png" alt="SHAFT_ENGINE Map" style="display:block; margin-left:auto; margin-right:auto;"/>